teepee1337/csgo-stream-overlay/README.md

 2. Open PowerShell or Command Prompt in the directory where `gsiserver.js` is located and enter `node gsiserver.js`
 You should see the output "Currently listening at...".
-This file also follows Valve's example but is modified to also recieve GET requests from websites or other software you might want to use.
+This file too follows Valve's example but is modified to also recieve GET requests from websites or other software you might want to use.
 Leave the windows open for as long as you want to use the overlay as closing the window shuts down the local server.

 3. To add an overlay to your livestream you have to add `overlay.html` as a source to your streaming software.
 I will explain the process for [OBS](https://obsproject.com/) but it should work in a similiar fashion with other software.
    - Add Source > Browser and give it a fitting title